HubSpot/falcosecurity-libs/proposals/20240507-modern-bpf-kernel-side-filters.md

 ### Next Steps

-1. Gather feeback on the current implementation in regard to how we can improve filtering performance while maintaining usability.
+1. Gather feedback on the current implementation in regard to how we can improve filtering performance while maintaining usability.
 2. Improve the UX of this feature and add documentation for how to use it